noraj/security.txt_stats/README.md

-# security.txt_stats
+# security.txt Statistics

-Scripts used for the security.txt statistic study
+> Scripts used for the security.txt statistic study